MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/Manage-Hyper-V-integration-services.md

 ## Install or update integration services

+>[!NOTE]
-For hosts earlier than Windows Server 2016 and Windows 10, you'll need to manually install or update the integration services in the guest operating systems.
+>For hosts earlier than Windows Server 2016 and Windows 10, you'll need to **manually install or update** the integration services in the guest operating systems.

+Procedure to manually Install or update the integration services:

 1. Open Hyper-V Manager.
 From the Tools menu of Server Manager, click **Hyper-V Manager**.

 2. Connect to the virtual machine.
 Right-click the virtual machine and click **Connect**.